cesarvr/blog/content/post/istio-2.md

 }).listen(8080)
 ```

-Here we require the [net](https://nodejs.org/api/net.html) which has all the libraries we need to manipulate sockets, then we start listening in port 8080 for incoming request, we got an incoming request we close the port and finish.
-Why a raw socket?
-Because we want to keep the main HTTP request as raw and untouched as possible, you will see why later.
+Here we require the [net](https://nodejs.org/api/net.html) library which has the socket API, then we create a new TCP server listening in port 8080 for incoming request.
+When a new client connects to our server we just do nothing and close the port.

-We are going to name this file as ```sitio.js``` and run this script with:
+We are going to name this file as ```sitio.js``` and run it:

 ```sh
 node sitio.js